openjs-foundation/summit/.github/ISSUE_TEMPLATE/openviz-summit-topic-proposal.md

 name: Open Visualization Collab Summit Session Proposal
 about: Submit a proposal for a session at the Open Visualization Collab Summit
 title: 'Open Visualization Session Proposal: <Project Name> <Session Title>'
-labels: OpenVis London 2024, Collaborator Summit, Session Proposal
+labels: OpenVis Seattle 2025, Collaborator Summit, Session Proposal
 assignees: chrisgervang
 ---

 ### Proposal

 <!--
 Thank you!
-You are submitting a topic for the Open Visualization Collab Summit 2024 in London
+You are submitting a topic for the Open Visualization Collab Summit 2025 in Seattle

 Please include as much detail as you are able to at this moment.
 Don't worry, it doesn't have to be complete.